loingtan/loingtan/README.md

 # Hi 👋, I'm maikusobu

-## I'm a freedom-loving individual with a passion for learning.
+## 👋 I'm a freedom-loving individual with a passion for learning.
-### 🎓 I'm currently studying at the University of Information Technology - VNUHCM.
+### 🎓 I'm currently studying at the [University of Information Technology - VNUHCM](https://www.uit.edu.vn/).
+### 💻 My strength is in Typescript and React with 1 year of experience, and
 ### 📚 My favorite pastime is learning English, and I'm currently diving into the world of Python.

 ## Connect with me:
 <p align="left">